Discover your passion

 Find new horizons

-Our majors go on to have successful careers.
-With a degree in English or Creative Writing, you can do nearly anything.
+With a degree in English or Creative Writing, you can have a successful career doing nearly anything.
 Advisors and career planning specialists can help you discover ways to match the skills you gain with available internships, volunteer opportunities, and leadership roles, giving you the chance to gain real-world experience and build professional networks.
 To learn more about professional development opportunities and career outcomes for our majors, visit LAS Career Services.

 Title